Working Class Dog

 Working Class Dog is the fifth studio album by Australian rock musician Rick Springfield, released by RCA Records in 1981.
 The album was certified Platinum in the United States and eventually sold over three million US copies.
-It produced Springfield's biggest career hit with the #1 million-selling song, "Jessie's Girl".
+It produced Springfield's biggest career hit with the number one million-selling song, "Jessie's Girl".
 Springfield was awarded the 1982 Grammy Award for Best Rock Vocal Performance, Male.

 The album was re-released on CD in 2006 as a "25th anniversary edition" with three bonus tracks.